 National Honor Society Tutoring

-BCHS National Honor Society members will be available daily during homeroom (on days when the homeroom period occurs) for assistance with school work.
+BCHS National Honor Society members will be available EVERY DAY that homeroom takes place for assistance with school work.

 How to take advantage of this